byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 If you still have problems, make an appointment with a F4PGA TA and talk through what has happened.
 If the TA can help you and you get a good run with a working .bit file then great!
 Even so, in the little writeup you do (see below) we would like to know what went wrong, even if it was your mistake.
 Maybe we can fix the documentation to make it more clear.
 Or, maybe there was a real problem and you had to tinker with your design to get it to work.
 Either way we would like to know!

-NOTE: we DO NOT expect you to be making changes to your design to make it work.
+NOTE: We DO NOT expect you to be making changes to your design to make it work.
 If it is legal SystemVerilog and fails in F4PGA that is sufficient information to provide us.
 But, if the error message gives you a hint of what might be wrong and you fix it and it works, that would be great feedback for you to provide.
 Just realize that is not the expectation.

 ## 1.3 A Micro-Tutorial on `make`
 The `Makefile` you edited above is part of a build system that knows about the dependencies between your source files and the final .bit file.
 Every time you change one of your source files and type `make` it realizes that the "recipe" for your .bit file needs to be re-run because one of the ingredients has changed.
 So, what happens if you run `make` and it succeeds in making a .bit file and then you want to run it from scratch again (to capture the output to a log file, for example)?
 If you type `make` again it will says that everything is up to date and the recipe doesn't need to be re-run.